PrintSpool/PrintSpool/adr/adr001-configuration-api-for-heterogeneous-cnc-networks.md

 This ADR covers three related areas: the Queries, Mutations and the GUI for configuring 3D printers and their plugins.
 The considered options for each of these is broken out below:

-### Queries
+* Queries
   * extendedConfig JSON field
   * Dynamic Query Schema
   * JSON Flat Objects

-### Mutations
+* Mutations
   * Patch
   * JSON Flat Objects
   * Dynamic Mutation Schema

-### GUI
+* GUI
+  * extendedConfig TextField (See [GUI/Queries: extendedConfig JSON field])
+  * Dynamic Forms

 ## Decision Outcome

-Chosen query option: [Queries: JSON Flat Objects] because it is the only option that meets the criteria of maintaining type safety, preventing plugin/host-specific setting schema collisions and presents both plugin-specific and core settings as first class citizens.

-Chosen mutation option: [Mutations: JSON Flat Objects] because it is the only option that meets the criteria of maintaining type safety, preventing plugin/host-specific setting schema collisions and presents both plugin-specific and core settings as first class citizens.
+Chosen options: [Queries: JSON Flat Objects] and [Mutations: JSON Flat Objects] because they are the only Query and Mutation option that meets the criteria of maintaining security via internal type safety, preventing schema collisions in a combinator and presents both plugin-specific and core settings as first class citizens.

-Chosen GUI option: TODO...
+Chosen GUI option: [GUI: Dynamic Forms] be

-Positive Consequences: <!-- optional -->
-* [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]
-* …

-Negative consequences: <!-- optional -->
-* [e.g., compromising quality attribute, follow-up decisions required, …]
-* …

 ## Pros and Cons of the Options <!-- optional -->

-## Queries: extendedConfig JSON field
+### GUI/Queries: extendedConfig JSON field

-TODO:
+A `extendedConfig: JSON!` field is added to each configuration object where plugin-specific settings are stored seperate from the core settings which have explicitly typed fields in GraphQL.

+The GUI uses a text field to edit the extendedConfigs JSON under an Advanced Settings tab that is closed by default.

+* God, because it is simple
+* Bad, because the plugin-specific types are not self-documented or typed
+* Bad, because extendedConfigs are queried differently then core configs making them second class citizens of the configuration query.
+* Bad, because users have to know how to edit JSON documents.
+* Bad, because plugin settings are hidden in an advanced settings tab regardless of where in the GUI they should have been placed for the best UX.

 ### Queries: Dynamic Query Schema